carlynorama/USDHelloWorld/README.md

 ### examples

-Files pulled from `explorations` that are good exemplars of a learned concept.
+.usda files pulled from `explorations` that are good exemplars of a learned concept.

+All of these examples pass `usdchecker` but NONE will pass `usdchecker --arkit` because none of them are usdc files.

+`usdcat -o output_test_2.usdc --flatten $USDA_ROOT_FILE_PATH_WITH_EXT`

+Will make many of them pass so far.

 ### explorations